earthly/website/blog/_posts/2023-11-07-create-python-package.md

 If you want to just skip ahead to the final solution, the full code is available on [GitHub](https://github.com/earthly/mergefast/tree/main) and the Earthfile that pulls it all together is [there as well](https://github.com/earthly/mergefast/blob/main/mergefast/Earthfile).

-In the [next article](/blog/poetry-publish) in this series, we'll cover:

-- Publishing the package with Poetry
-- Pushing to test.pypi.com for testing
-- Creating and packaging a Python C extension ([in part 3](/blog/python-c-extension/))
+In the [part two](/blog/poetry-publish), we'll cover: publishing the package with Poetry and using test.pypi.org for ease of testing.
+Then, [in part 3](/blog/python-c-extension/), we'll create and package a Python C extension.

 {% include_html cta/bottom-cta.html %}